dams/dams.github.com/_posts/2011-04-30-migrating-to-jekyll.markdown

 * easy
 * simple

-But the real power is that it's coupled with github's pages.
+But the real power is that it can be coupled with github's pages.
 So I feel right at home, and so editing code and pushing to git(hub) (stuff I do everyday) won't be different from editing blog posts and pushing to github.

 Oh, but how did I migrate my blog posts from Typepad to Jekyll ?
-I couldn't find any migration script on internet or importers in jekyll, so I wrote a quick and not so dirty script. it's all on github here : the mighty [typepad_to_jekyll](https://github.com/dams/typepad_to_jekyll) !
+I couldn't find any migration script on internet or importers in jekyll, so I wrote a quick and not so dirty Perl script. it's all on github here : the mighty [typepad_to_jekyll](https://github.com/dams/typepad_to_jekyll) !
 Feel free to fork it.
 Feedback welcome :)